rpbexp/FRIES/README.md

-# FRIES
-FRIES: Framework for Inconsistency Estimation of Saliency Metrics
+# FRIES: Framework for inconsistency estimation of saliency metrics